szabgab/slides/python/boolean.md

 ```

 {aside}
-However this is incorrect.
-This condition will be always true  as this is actually same as if you wrote:
+However, this is incorrect.
+This condition will always be true  as this is actually same as if you wrote:
 `if (status_code == 401) or (302)` so it will compare status_code to 401, and it will separately check if
 302 is True, but any number different from 0 is considered to be True so the above expression will always be True.
 {/aside}